eakhawkeye/NativeBash/BashNetScan/readme.md

 Banner Grabbing:
 Get the raw (ascii still) banner data from ports which respond.
 Supports host and port ranges but will only display data if a banner is successfully acquired.

+Port (ping):
+Ping a single port for a single host and exit with the results.
+This is useful for scripting ports checks and could be used in place of nc -z.

 Range:
 As a bonus I output the IPs generated from my parser.
 Sadly, no CIDR range supported yet but the stackoverflow community whipped up something interesting: http://stackoverflow.com/questions/16986879/bash-script-to-list-all-ips-in-prefix